roryprimrose/roryprimrose.github.io/_posts/2010-09-30-custom-windows-workflow-activity-for-dependency-resolutione28093part-3.md

 The original implementation of this activity supported resolving a single dependency.
 It has slowly evolved into one that can support up to 16 dependencies.
 The reason for this specific number is that the activity leverages the ScheduleAction method on the NativeActivityContext class.
 This method has overloads that support up to 16 generic arguments.
 This avoids the developer needing to use nested activities to achieve the same result if only one dependency was supported.

 The ScheduleAction method provides the ability for a child activity to be scheduled for execution with one or more delegate arguments.
-This is the way that ForEach<T> and ParallelForEach<T> activities work.
+This is the way that ForEach&lt;T&gt; and ParallelForEach&lt;T&gt; activities work.
 In these cases the argument defines the item being provided in the iterator of the loop behind the activity.
 This is seen below being defined as the variable “item”.![image][1]

 The custom activity defined here has a concept of the number of arguments that it supports at runtime.
 This is defined at design time using a GenericArgumentCount enum definition.
 In part this enum is used to support the design-time experience.
 The activity also uses this value to ensure that only the intended number of generic arguments are provided to the child activity.